BlinkID/blinkid-cordova/README.md

 ## Changing scanner settings

 To change scanner settings you need to modify Phonegap plugin classes for iOS and Android.
-Plugin classes are located in ./BlinkID/src .
+Plugin classes are located in `./BlinkID/src`.
 All necessary settings documentation is located in those source files.

+For platform specific implementation details refer to the [BlinkID-iOS](https://github.com/BlinkID/blinkid-ios) and [BlinkID-android](https://github.com/BlinkID/blinkid-android) documentation.